okeefm/s3g/doc/gcode_protocol.markdown

 Registers

-    P: Type of message (TODO: Explain this)
+    P: Time to display message for
     comment: Message to display

 ## M72 - Play a tone or song